Robert Southwell (lawyer): Wyatt's rebellion

-In the first year of the reign of Queen Mary Southwell was appointed High Sheriff of Kent.
+In the first year of the reign of Queen Mary I Southwell was appointed High Sheriff of Kent.
 According to James Anthony Froude, he was a vocal opponent of the proposed Spanish marriage of Mary and Philip II.
-This made him and his faithful in-law Henry Neville, Lord Abergavenny, valuable potential assets to Thomas Wyatt the younger and his conspiracy circle.
+This made him and his faithful in-law Henry Neville, Lord Abergavenny, valuable potential assets to Thomas Wyatt the Younger and his conspiracy circle.
 Whether Southwell and Abergavenny would join the revolt remained uncertain until it broke out in earnest on 25 January 1554.
 According to D. M. Loades, Southwell remained unconditionally loyal to Mary.
 He was not aware of the rebel's council held at Allington Castle on 22 January, but had other signals of the brewing revolt and actively spied upon the rebel Henry Isley.
 On 24 January, one day before the revolt, Southwell and Abergavenny began recruitment of the loyalist forces, although with little success.
 Eastern Kent countryside, influenced by loyalist families, remained largely unaffected by Wyatt's rebellion, but the larger towns leaned to Wyatt.
 On 26 January Wyatt declared Southwell and Abergavenny "traitors to God, the Crown and the Commonwealth" for "stirring up the Queen's most loyal subjects of the realm."

 According to Froude, on 25 January Abergavenny raised two thousand men and attacked rebel Henry Isley at Wrotham.
 Abergavenny's men prevailed over the rebels and then deserted to Wyatt's army.
 According to D. M. Loades, on 25 January Southwell reported to the Council in London that recruitment made only "some headway" and advised that the Queen must leave London for a safer place.
 By 27 January the loyalists's position improved, and their combined forces in Kent matched the numbers of Wyatt's force in Rochester, at around two thousand men on each side.
 However, the loyalists were scattered, and Wyatt could rely on additional forces held by the Isleys in nearby Tonbridge and Sevenoaks.
 According to D. M. Loades, Southwell and Abergavenny with six hundred men blocked the road from Tonbridge to Rochester to prevent consolidation of the rebels.
 On 27 January Southwell realised that the townsfolks stood for Wyatt and did not dare to engage the rebels.
 On the next day Henry Isley marched from Sevenoaks to Rochester.
 This time, Southwell was compelled to fight, and managed to defeat Isley's company at Wrotham, taking around sixty prisoners.